waltribeiro/getting-started-with-pgedge-distributed-database-on-equinix-metal/markdown.md

 ### Testing Replication

-In this section, we’ll see how changes to a row on n1 should be replicated to the same row on n2.
+In this section, we’ll see how changes to the n1 row should be replicated to the n2 row.

 First, let’s see what the n1 table looks like before we edit it: